dfinity/cycles-ledger/README.md

 Additionally, it implements the endpoints defined in the proposed [ICRC-3](https://github.com/dfinity/ICRC-1/pull/128) standard.

 The cycles ledger further provides endpoints to deposit and withdraw cycles, and also to create canisters using cycles.
-These custom endpoints are introduced in the following.
+The full specification can be found [here](INTERFACE_SPECIFICATION.md).

 ## Cycles Ledger Canister